lisplate/lisplate/README.md

 In order to load templates,
 Lisplate requires a `sourceLoader` function to find and read the source to be compiled.

-Lisplate also provides a hook to load view models for templates using the `viewModelLoader` function.
+Lisplate also provides hooks to load view models for templates using the `viewModelLoader` function and strings using the `stringsLoader`.

+Each of the three hook points take only one parameter, the `templateName`.
+The `templateName` is the same that is passed to `loadTemplate`, `renderTemplate`, or as the key to the cache.

-Both the `sourceLoader` and `viewModelLoader` may run synchronously or use a supplied callback.
+The `sourceLoader` and `viewModelLoader` may use Promises, run synchronously, or use a supplied callback.
+If the hook takes a second argument, it is assumed to be asynchronous with a callback.

-In the examples below, the `sourceLoader` is used asynchronously with a callback while the `viewModelLoad` is used synchronously.
+In the examples below, the `sourceLoader` is used asynchronously with a callback, the `viewModelLoad` is used synchronously, and the `stringsLoader` is used as a Promise.

 ```
 var Lisplate = require('lisplate');